Oreshout/Bot_Discord_F1F/docs/source/commands.rst

    !sync

-🧩 Commande **non-slash** réservée aux développeurs (`owners_id`).
+🧩 **Non-slash command** reserved for developers (`owners_id`).
-Synchronise toutes les commandes slash avec Discord.
+Synchronizes all slash commands with Discord.

 📌 Notes
 --------

-- 🔐 **Les commandes admin nécessitent les permissions adéquates** (ex. : administrateur, bannir des membres…).
+- 🔐 **Admin commands require appropriate permissions** (e.g., administrator, ban members...).
-- ⏱️ Le système de pronostics fonctionne en **mode manuel** ou **automatique**.
+- ⏱️ The prediction system works in both **manual** and **automatic** modes.
-- 🕒 Les sessions sont limitées dans le temps, selon le mode sélectionné.
+- 🕒 Sessions are time-limited depending on the selected mode.
-- ⚙️ Le bot utilise des `try/except` pour capturer les erreurs et génère des logs pour chaque action importante.
+- ⚙️ Errors are handled using `try/except`, and logs are generated accordingly.